 What goods can I bring in to Scotland?

-You can bring most everyday items with you when you visit.
-There are some goods that you are not allowed to bring, such as firearms.
+You can bring most everyday items with you when you visit, but there are some goods that you are not allowed to bring, such as firearms.
 There are other goods that have a limit to the amount you can bring in, such as alcohol and tobacco.

-The rules are different depending on whether you are travelling from within or from outside the EU.
-You can find out more from the UK Government's advice on bringing goods in.
+The rules are different depending on where you are travelling from.
+You can find out more from the UK Government's advice on bringing in goods.

 Can I bring in medicine?